Menu

 Wuppertal Institute Wuppertal | Berlin

-The Wuppertal Institute is driven by the major challenges facing society and focuses on seven arenas that constitute the “transformation”: the transition in energy, resources, nutrition, urban living, mobility and industrial activity as well as prosperity and consumption.
-In addition, the Institute works to address questions relating to the management of structural change and the opportunities and limitations of digitalisation.
-On this point, it is particularly interested in the extent to which digitalisation can be put on a sustainable footing and support the implementation of transformation processes.
-Through research, the Institute aims to build a better understanding of change processes as well as generating target knowledge and system knowledge, thereby allowing it to serve as a catalyst for transformation processes.
+The Wuppertal Institute is driven by the major challenges facing society and focuses on seven arenas of transformation: the transition in energy, resources, nutrition, urban living, mobility and industrial activity as well as prosperity and consumption.
+In addition, the institute works to address questions relating to the management of structural change and the opportunities and limitations of digitalisation.
+With regard to the latter, particular attention is paid to the extent to which digitalisation can be put on a sustainable footing and support the implementation of transformation processes.
+Through research, the institute aims to develop a better understanding of change processes and to generate target knowledge and system knowledge, thus serving as a catalyst for transformation processes.
 The Wuppertal Institute works intensively with partners from the worlds of science and industry to generate knowledge in these three areas and refers to their interplay as “Zukunftswissen” (future knowledge).

 © JRF e.V.